 If your policy is approved an issued, it will fully cover you from the very first day (still subject to the contestability clause).

-Below you will see actual rates on final expense life insurance for 86 year olds.
+Below you will see actual rates for burial insurance for 86 year olds.
 These are real prices.

 At this age, you would either qualify for these prices or you wouldn’t qualify at all.